When hiring an apprentice, you have certain responsibilities and obligations.

 More information about your responsibilities

-Apprentices need to train under the supervision of qualified and experienced workers, so we assess the credentials of the nominated supervisors.
+Apprentices need to train under the supervision of qualified and experienced workers.

 Supervision requirements have recently been updated, under the new South Australian Skills Standards.